Frequently Asked Questions

 Who is the best person to contact with general questions about my child?

-Your child's form tutor and Learning Manager are the primary points of contact.
+Your child's form tutor and Assistant or Head of Key Stage are the primary points of contact.
 If your concern is about an individual subject, then we ask that you contact your child's classroom teacher, followed by the subject leader.
-However, if your concern is about school or more than one subject, we would recommend you speak to the tutor and then Learning Manager.
-If you are still concerned, or you have not been able to resolve the concern, then we would recommend you speak to Mr Toghill (Assistant Head) for concerns relating to Year 7; Year 8; Year 9.
-For concerns relating to Year 10 and/or Year 11, then Mr Love (Head of School); for concerns in the Sixth Form, you should contact Mrs Rees (Head of Sixth Form).
+However, if your concern is about school or more than one subject, we would recommend you speak to the tutor and then Head of Key Stage.

 For contact details of all staff, then please click on the link.

-I have emailed my child's Learning Manager but they haven't replied.
+I have emailed my child's Head of Key Stage but they haven't replied.
 What should I do?

-All of our staff have a significant teaching commitment.
+All of our staff have teaching commitments.
 Therefore, it is likely that there is a genuine reason you have not yet received a reply.
 We recommend that families contact staff by email or leave a message with the main office.
 We aim to get a response to families within 24-48 hours.

 Uniform